 All these technologies can be used interchangeably depending on the needs of the clients and the environmental conditions.

-These are one of the most popular identification methods today applied in agriculture, utility, oil & gas, and manufacturing business sectors.
+RFID is one of the most popular identification methods today applied in agriculture, utility, oil & gas, and manufacturing business sectors.
 They give 100% accurate identification because each tag in the RFID system is assigned with a unique ID.

-Several tag mounting mechanisms are available including adhesives, welding or riveting.
+Several tag mounting mechanisms are available, including adhesives, welding or riveting.

 RFID handheld scanner.
 Industrial RFID reader with a 2D scanner designed for reading RFID tags and barcodes.
 It is used in retail, warehouse logistics for data collection, goods tracking, and document tracking up to 10 meters away from the tags.
 Alternatively, RFID can be read with the help of gates that are installed at the entrance of any premises( a warehouse, an office, etc.) It means that RFID tags can be read in bulk.

 Exchange data with devices via Wi-Fi, 4G, 5G, Bluetooth, USB

 Oil and Gas Equipment Tracking with QR Codes

 QR codes are a habitual and really popular method of identification that can also be widely applied in the oil & gas industry as well as in retail, logistics, etc. In essence, QR codes in IoT are machine-readable 2D barcodes that provide users with valuable data about certain assets.
 QR codes are highly valued for their possibility to provide users with more information than simple ID numbers.
 One of the major benefits of QR codes is the possibility to include more information regarding equipment.

 Another benefit of QR codes is their reliability.
 QR codes don’t vanish with time and are preserved intact even under stressful environmental conditions, such as high temperatures or humidity.